 Take a short boat ride (or walk in low tide) from Mount’s Bay coast to the island.
-This castle even has it’s own restaurants that serve locally sourced sea-food!
+This castle even has its own restaurants that serve locally sourced seafood and lots of freshly baked scones.
 Yum!

 2.)
 Trerice Manor

-This Elizabethan manor house is as close to an “Alice in Wonderland” experience you can get!
-They host some beautiful summer tea-parties in their gardens, alongside the chance to learn some pretty nifty Tudor games, like; kayling, jousting and slapcock! ;-/
+To be honest, this Elizabethan manor house is as close to an Alice in Wonderland experience you can get in Cornwall.
+They host some beautiful summer tea-parties in their gardens, alongside the chance to learn some pretty nifty Tudor games, like; Cornish kayles, jousting and slapcock.

-6.)
+3.)
 Tintagel Castle

-7.)
+4.)
 Lanhydrock Estate

 Now, technically this isn’t one of the best castles in Cornwall and more of a Victorian country house but it’s still stunning to see.